Oil rises towards $41 on U.S. Gulf shutdowns, outlook weak

 Oil has declined because of rising coronavirus infections globally and a lack of progress on agreeing a U.S. coronavirus relief package.
 Still, U.S. House of Representatives Speaker Nancy Pelosi is hopeful a deal can be reached before the Nov.
 3 election.

-“The outlook for road fuels demand is souring on rising COVID-19 infections,” said analysts at JBC Energy.
+“The rising number of infections, lockdowns and travel restrictions is a serious threat,” said Paola Rodriguez-Masiu of Rystad Energy.
+“The situation at the moment looks more pessimistic than not.”

-Libyan production is expected to reach 1 million bpd in coming weeks, the country’s national oil company said on Friday, a quicker return than many analysts had predicted, complicating efforts by other OPEC members and allies to restrict output.
+Libyan production is expected to reach 1 million bpd in coming weeks, the country’s national oil company said on Friday, complicating efforts by other OPEC members and allies to restrict output.

 The Organization of the Petroleum Exporting Countries and allies, known as OPEC+, are planning to increase production by 2 million bpd from January after record output cuts this year.